d-guh/nasa-spaceapps-2025/README.md

 iOS moble app made in Swift for interacting with the Unity view and other features.

 ### /unity-globe/
-Unity project for visualizng the data maps.
+Unity project for visualizing the data maps.
 Mapped over time.

 Link to Build Download:
 https://drive.google.com/file/d/1lWNwJRVARqSma0tV0p9xSIEqrFammwpT/view?usp=sharing